2003 Brazilian Grand Prix: Race

 Fisichella and Räikkönen negotiated their way through the debris and the latter entered the pit lane to stop for fuel.
 Alonso did not notice the waved yellow flags informing him of a hazard, because he was discussing whether to use dry or wet tyres with Renault over the radio.
 He hit one of Webber's detached rear wheels at around 270 km/h in an impact measured at 4.5 g0.
 Alonso veered left and struck a tyre wall at 35 g0 lateral and longitudinal.
 The car was launched broadside across the circuit and into a concrete barrier at 60 g0.
 Alonso sustained a bruised left elbow, knee and thigh, a group of medical personnel placed him on a stretcher for transport by ambulance to the Saint Louis Hospital in São Paulo for observation.

 Because of a large amount of debris, personnel tending to Alonso, and 75% of the race distance covered, race continuation behind the safety car was impossible.
 The race ended early with a red flag after leader Fisichella finished lap 55, and all cars subsequently returned to the pit lane.
-Fisichella's car overheated because the safety car was slow and fire emerged from the engine bay as he stopped in parc fermé, The sporting regulations stated that the race would be "deemed to have finished when the leading car crossed the line at the end of the lap two laps prior to that lap during which the signal to stop was given" in the event more than 75% of it was completed.
+Fisichella's car overheated because the safety car was slow and fire emerged from the engine bay at the rear of the car as he stopped in parc fermé, The sporting regulations stated that the race would be "deemed to have finished when the leading car crossed the line at the end of the lap two laps prior to that lap during which the signal to stop was given" in the event more than 75% of it was completed.
 The official timekeeping screens first showed that Fisichella had begun his 56th lap; then this status briefly disappeared and displayed it as on his 55th.
 The race stewards based their decision on the belief Fisichella was still on his 55th lap.
 Fisichella celebrated with the Jordan team in the belief he had won before they were informed Räikkönen had won; Räikkönen was informed while being weighed.
 Alonso was third, Coulthard fourth, the non-stopping Frentzen fifth, Villeneuve sixth, Webber seventh (notwithstanding his crash) and Trulli eighth.
 Ralf Schumacher and Da Matta (who had oversteer) were the final provisional finishers.